 Tooth Color Fillings

-The pediatric dentists at the Children’s Dental Fun Zone of Los Angeles and Montebello often recommend composite resin or tooth color fillings.
+The pediatric dentists at the Children’s Dental often recommend composite resin or tooth color fillings.
 These fillings are generally strong and resistant to the daily pressures that a tooth may be subjected to, making it an ideal material for this purpose.

 When are fillings necessary?

 During the dental exam, your child’s dentist may identify cavities.
-The digital x-rays used in our office, along with a tooth by tooth exam with a dental explorer can help uncover areas of decay.
-As long as the decay is not too large, in which case it would need a root canal, the tooth can be treated with a simple filling.
+The digital x-rays used in our office, along with a tooth-by-tooth exam with a dental explorer (dental tool) can help uncover areas of decay.
+As long as the decay is not too large, in which case it would need a root canal, the tooth can be restored with a simple composite filling.

 What are the different options for direct fillings?

-For the most part, there are two types of direct dental fillings that are done in our pediatric dental clinics, whether it be in West Covina, Eagle Rock, or Fontana.
+For the most part, there are two types of direct dental fillings that are done in our pediatric dental clinics.
 These are either composite (white fillings) or amalgam (silver fillings).
-While amalgam fillings are often stronger, composite fillings are more aesthetic.
+While amalgam fillings are often stronger, composite fillings are more aesthetically pleasing.

 Why choose tooth colored fillings?

 Composite, or tooth colored fillings, match the color and physical appearance of our natural teeth closely and is preferred by most pediatric dentists for restorations made in aesthetic areas.
 They are also used successfully on molars or other chewing surfaces, as long as the fillings are relatively small.
 For larger fillings, or those that go in between the teeth (interproximal decay), silver fillings may be recommended.
 However, for the most part, both types of filling materials, be it composite or amalgam, can be used to restore teeth that have been affected by decay.

 How are white fillings placed inside teeth?